haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Hunter’s Prey
 At 3rd level, you gain one of the following features of your choice.
 Colossus Slayer.
 Your tenacity can wear down the most potent foes.
 When you hit a creature with a
-          Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 37

 weapon attack, the creature takes an extra 1d8 damage if it’s below its hit point maximum.
 You can deal this extra damage only once per turn.
 Giant Killer.
 When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your reaction to attack that creature immediately after its attack, provided that you can see the creature.